w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 slug: ../learn-async
 ---

+Asynchronous backing is a feature which introduces pipelining to parachain block validation.
+It is analogous to the logical pipelining of processor instruction in "traditional" architectures, where some instructions may be executed before others are complete.
+Instructions may also be executed in parallel, enabling for multiple parts of the processor to be working on potentially different instructions at the same time.

+Asynchronous backing aims to add this logical pipeline to the parablock generation, backing, and inclusion processes.
+A parablock may be at different stages, but multiple blocks should be able to processed at the same time in parallel if needed.
+Most notably, block candidate generation and backing processes can now occur while their ancestors are being included on the relay chain.

-Asynchronous backing is a mechanism that introduces an enhancement to the block validation pipeline for parachain **<->** relay chain communication.
-This pipeline will allow collators to include more transactions/data in parablocks while speeding up parachain block times from 12 to 6 seconds.
-In short, asynchronous backing will speed up the parachain performance multifold.
+This pipeline will allow [collators](./learn-parachains-protocol.md#collators) to include 5-10x more transactions/data while speeding up parachain block times from 12 to 6 seconds.
+In short, asynchronous backing will 10-20x the blockspace provided to Polkadot parachains.

 It has three overarching goals: